KarolinaTchiling/project-roll-call/doc/sprint1/Sprint1.md

 Karolina Tchilinguirova, Abhinaya Kondi, Christie Tang, Joshua Huliganga

 ### Sprint Goal:
 By the end of this sprint we aim to be able to demo a prototype of Roll Call on one of our personas (Sara) Google Calendar.
-Our protype will include a frontend home page which connects with the Flask App backend to retrieves Sara’s Google Calendar.
+Our prototype will include a frontend home page which connects with the Flask App backend to retrieves Sara’s Google Calendar.
 Then, automatically displays her daily, weekly and  “Future at a glance” summaries.

 ### Stories to be completed (On Trello: Sprint 1 Backlog):